 Instructions

-- In a small saucepan combine the brown sugar, soy sauce, rice vinegar, garlic, sesame seeds, sesame oil, ginger, and crushed red pepper flakes, and stir to combine.
+- In a small saucepan combine the brown sugar, soy sauce, rice vinegar, garlic, sesame seeds, sesame oil, ginger, and crushed red pepper flakes.
+Stir to combine.

 - In a separate small bowl combine the cold water and cornstarch.
 Stir until the cornstarch is fully dissolved in the water.
-Add the cornstarch mixture to the saucepan and stir, incorporating it with all of the other ingredients.
+Add the cornstarch "slurry" mixture into the saucepan and stir.

-- Place the saucepan over medium heat and bring to a boil.
-Once the sauce is boiling, lower to a simmer and simmer for 5-7 minutes, stirring occasionally.
+- Place over medium heat and bring to a boil.
+Once the sauce is boiling, lower it to a simmer and simmer for 5-7 minutes, stirring occasionally.

 Notes